 LocationLilly Hall 207

-A passionate advocate for the music of our time, Boyd has performed numerous world premieres, including James Woodward’s Concerto for Piano and Wind Ensemble.
+A passionate advocate for the music of our time, Boyd has performed many world premieres, including James Woodward’s Concerto for Piano and Wind Ensemble.
 Her first solo CD, Music for the End of Winter (Ravello), consists of previously-unrecorded works for solo piano by composers Daniel Koontz, Michael Schelle, Frank Felice, Howard Frazin and John Halle.
-Her second solo CD, consisting of works by John Cage (Navona),was met with critical acclaim and has received more than 120,000 digital downloads and streams to date.
+Her second solo CD, consisting of works by John Cage (Navona), was met with critical acclaim and has received more than 100,000 digital downloads and streams to date.

 As an educator, Boyd is also active as a conference clinician.
-She has presented lectures and workshops at state, regional, and international conferences, including the European Piano Teachers Association Conference in Germany, the College Music Society Great Lakes Regional Conference, and the Kentucky Music Teachers Association State Conference.
-She is also in demand as an adjudicator, and has judged for many events, including the Walgreens National Concerto Competition, ISSMA state competition, the MTNA Southern Division Competitions, and Stickley Piano Competition.
-For three years, Boyd served on the national Fulbright screening committee for piano applicants.
-She regularly gives masterclasses to students through teacher organizations and universities,and has worked with students of all ages.
+She has presented lectures and workshops at state, regional, and international conferences, including the International John Cage Conference in Malaysia, the European Piano Teachers Association Conference in Germany, the College Music Society Great Lakes Regional Conference, and various state conferences.
+She is in demand as an adjudicator,and has judged for many events, including the ISSMA state competition, the MTNA Southern Division Competitions, and Stickley Piano Competition.
+Boyd has also served on the national Fulbright screening committee for piano applicants.
+She regularly gives masterclasses to students through teacher organizations and universities, and has worked with students of all ages.

 Boyd received her Bachelor of Music from Oberlin Conservatory, under the tutelage of Russian pianist Sedmara Rutstein; her Master of Music and Doctor of Musical Arts from Stony Brook University, where she studied with renowned pianist and pedagogue Gilbert Kalish; and a Diploma from the Hannover (Germany) Academy of Music,where she studied with Israeli master teacher Arie Vardi.
 She also studied with Estonian pianist Arbo Valdma at the Cologne (Germany) Academy of Music, under the auspices of a Fulbright Grant.
 In addition to her major teachers, she received extensive coachings and attended residential masterclasses with Leon Fleisher, Peter Serkin, Gyorgy Sebok, John Perry, Reinbert DeLeeuw, and Ronald Copes, among others.

-Kate Boyd currently serves as Professor of Piano and Piano Area Coordinator at Butler University, in Indianapolis, Indiana, where she was recently promoted to rank of Full Professor.
-In the summers she is on the faculty of the internationally-renowned Interlochen Arts Camp in northern Michigan.
+Kate Boyd is Professor of Piano and Piano Area Coordinator at Butler University, where she was recently promoted to the rank of full professor.
+In the summers, she serves as the head of the piano faculty of the internationally-renowned Interlochen Arts Camp in northern Michigan.
 Formerly, she was on the faculty of Heidelberg University, in Tiffin, Ohio, and for ten summers taught at Kinhaven Music School, in Weston, Vermont.